 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Three years high school Spanish or S200/203 with a grade of C or better
+Prerequisites: Three years high school Spanish completing most recent course with C or better or S200/203 with a grade of C or better